 As much as I genuinely enjoyed learning new recipes and relishing how much I was understanding the load of a professional kitchen (I responsibly served overcooked Maggi to two guests and they complained, I mean how dare they!), to me the upcycling project that my fellow volunteer, Gargi, came up with was more enticing.
 The idea was to reuse thrown-away cigarette packets to make a world map on the wall.
 Painted the base in white, we fancied each cigarette packet in the likes of a country flag.
 Something you can implement in your space as well, maybe!

 Where to Stay in Hallan – The only backpackers’ hostel, PossiVille.
 Both dormitory beds and private rooms are available.
+(Updated in 2024: PossiVille is permanently closed now.
+Instead they started another hostel called Ikigai).

 Also read – The Hidden Villages in Parvati Valley – Rasol And Stona

-Raman, A Small Offbeat Vista near Manali
+2. Raman, A Small Vista near Manali

-An offbeat place to visit, Raman Village, near Manali
+Raman Village, near Manali

 On the semi-hanging boulder